edrf0/Concurrency_Exercises/README.md

 *   **The Bug:** I was originally capturing the loop index i by reference ([&]).
 Because the main thread finished the creation loop faster than the threads could start, all threads were referencing the final value of i (e.g., 12) rather than their unique IDs (0, 1, 2...).
 This caused every thread to calculate the same high-range "slice" of the math simultaneously.
 *   **The Fix:** I switched to capturing the index by value ([&, i]).
 This ensured each thread received a private, immutable copy of its specific workload range at the moment of creation.
 *   **Key Insight:** This highlighted the critical difference between reference lifetimes and thread execution timing.
 In concurrent programming, capturing local loop variables by reference creates a "race condition" on the variable itself.

+📊 Performance Benchmarks (Exercise 14)
+The following results were captured on a 12-core machine, summing 120,000,000 integers (10M per thread).
+These results demonstrate the efficiency of local-variable accumulation versus the overhead of thread management.

+Implementation	Execution Time	Correctness	Performance Gain Single-threaded	~68,677,100 ns	✅ Match	Baseline Multi-threaded	~20,233,000 ns	✅ Match	~3.4x Faster

+## Benchmark Analysis:
+**Near-Linear Scaling:** Despite the overhead of spawning 12 separate threads, the local-sum pattern allowed the CPU to utilize multiple cores effectively, cutting the execution time by more than two-thirds.
+**Cache Efficiency:** By using local size_t variables for the bulk of the work and only updating the std::atomic total once per thread, the implementation avoided "Cache Contention" (False Sharing), which otherwise would have throttled performance.